Processor

 A failed submit never strands the seller.
 If the worker exhausts its attempts, it dead-letters the saga and posts the exact reverse of the request-time reservation, returning the reserved credits to the seller’s earned account.

-The stub adapter
+The reference adapter

 The default adapter, httpProcessor, POSTs the payout to an HTTP endpoint you configure.
-It's the reference implementation — enough to wire up a fake provider in a test or a sandbox, not a real rail.
+It’s the reference implementation: enough to wire up a fake provider in a test or a sandbox, not a real rail.

 You give it an endpoint and an optional API key.
 It serializes the payout to JSON and POSTs it, then reads a providerRef back out of the 2xx body: